 - 75% of the wages earned in the 90 days before filing for bankruptcy

 These are some of the many Chapter 7 bankruptcy exemptions in Oklahoma.
 Since these assets are protected, they will not be sold to repay your creditors.
 This means you will still own these assets after your debts have been discharged and your chapter 7 case has been closed.

 Schedule A Free Consultation With A Chapter 7 Bankruptcy Lawyer in Oklahoma City

 Don’t file for Chapter 7 bankruptcy before discussing your situation with a skilled attorney.
-The experienced attorneys at Mitchell & Hammond will review your finances and determine whether or not Chapter 7 bankruptcy is right for you.
+The experienced attorneys at Hammond Law Firm will review your finances and determine whether or not Chapter 7 bankruptcy is right for you.
 If it is, we will guide you through the entire process and aggressively protect your rights from the start to the finish.
 To schedule a free consultation, call our law office at 405-216-0007 or submit your information via the form on this website.